patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 - optional `searchParams` object
 - optional `setSearchParams` function

-While the hook works seamlessly with React Router library, you do not need to use it to take advantage of URL persistence.
+While the hook works seamlessly with the React Router library, you do not need to use it to take advantage of URL persistence.
 The `searchParams` and `setSearchParams` props can be managed using native browser APIs (`URLSearchParams` and `window.history.pushState`) or any other routing library of your choice.
 If you don't pass these two props, the pagination state will be stored internally without the URL usage.

 You can also pass custom `pageParam` or `perPageParam` names, renaming the pagination parameters in the URL.